krahets/hello-algo/en/CONTRIBUTING.md

 - Figures and tables will be automatically numbered during deployment, so DO NOT manually number them.
 - Each PR should cover at least one complete document to ensure manageable review sizes, except for bug fixes.

-**Collaboration**:
+**Review**:

-- During the review, please focus primarily on the parts that have changed, and read the context as necessary.
+- During the review, prioritize evaluating the changes, consulting the surrounding context as needed.
 - Learning from each other's perspectives can lead to better translations and more cohesive results.
-- Be friendly and supportive of each other.

 ## Pseudo-code for translation